 Our greatest strength is our people.
 More than 130 individuals have worked here over the past 27 years, including multi-disciplinary humanities scholars, researchers, software developers, designers, and media producers.
 We are proud that our collaborators span many academic fields and technical specialties, both in the United States and around the world.

 Since our inception, we have pushed the boundaries of digital humanities by using technology to democratize history: to incorporate multiple voices, reach diverse audiences, and encourage popular participation in preserving the past.
 In 2018, our projects attracted over 35 million visits from more than 20 million individuals.
 Our work is always open source and open access, available to all.

 Each year, the Roy Rosenzweig Center for History and New Media’s many project websites receive over 16 million visitors, and more than a million people rely on its digital tools to teach, learn, and conduct research.
-Donations help us sustain these resources.Support the center today
+Donations from supporters help us sustain those resources.

 RRCHNM Eventswatch the panel online on Sunday, January 10, at 4:30 p.m.
 See all events

 RRCHNM is a shop that is more and more working on computational history and historical data visualization.
 But we are also first and foremost a web shop: ever since Roy Rosenzweig saw the potential of the internet and left CD ROMs behind, we’ve been committed to delivering history via people’s web browsers.
 Those two commitments […]Read more of the news